 Due to restrictions on public gatherings, the City of Rapid City has closed various facilities or restricting access.
 See below for information:

-Effective Monday (March 23), City Hall offices is closed to the public.
+Effective Monday (March 23), City Hall offices are closed to the public.

 Residents are strongly encouraged to use the City's online services for payments as well as utilize the night depository box on the west side of the City Hall building, which is available any time of day.
 The public can also call or e-mail questions by contacting the individual City department.
 Contact information can be found on the City's website at rcgov.org .